-ITS221 PROJECT MANAGEMENT
+ITS221 PROJECT MANAGEMENT Credits: 3

-Pre-requisite(s): A "C-" or higher in CSCI240 Investigation of topics in project management including scope, definition, risk, procurement and the RFP., management of time, cost, quality, and human resources.
+Investigation of topics in project management including scope, definition, risk, procurement and the RFP., management of time, cost, quality, and human resources.
 Concepts are reinforced with PM software.

 ITS224 INTRODUCTION TO LINUX

 Students are introduced to accessing a multi-user system.
 They also learn to manage files and directories in a shared environment.
 Topics include simple user administration, scripts and network access.